yangshun/tech-interview-handbook/apps/website/contents/resume.md

 <InDocAd />

-## Free tools to review your resume
+## Tools to review your resume

-I recommend using these free tools to optimize your resume:
+I recommend using these tools to optimize your resume:

-### 1. Free resume review
+### 1. Resume review

-Tech Interview Handbook has a [resume review portal](https://app.techinterviewhandbook.org/resumes) where you can upload your resume and get helpful comments and feedback from other community members and even the authors of Tech Interview Handbook!

 If you are willing to spend some money we recommend [FAANG Tech Leads' Resume Review service](https://www.faangtechleads.com?utm_source=techinterviewhandbook&utm_medium=referral&utm_content=ats_template&aff=1e80c401fe7e2) where your resume will be reviewed by ex-FAANG hiring managers and engineers, not random writers who don't understand technology.